 Information shown is subject to change without notice.
 Rates, fees and programs are subject to change without notice.
 Information is intended solely for mortgage bankers, mortgage brokers, financial institutions and correspondent lenders.
 Not intended for distribution to consumers as defined by Section 226.2 of Regulation Z, which implements the Truth-in-Lending Act.
-2/16/2016 tp
+2/16/2016 tp recommendation of "Accept" to be downgraded to a "Refer."

-• For GUS transactions, the lender will manually enter the obligation(s) as a monthly liability.
+liability.
 A manual entry of this monthly obligation does not require an underwriting